cantcs/HKG_Gen5W_ReverseEngineer/README.md

 Launch navigator again.
 Remove USB drive and check for logs (no worry if it's empty) and for a new lockfile `XXLock`.
 If they are not there it means the hook didn't run - in this case reset the HU and try again (sometimes navi/lock freezes so you need to reboot)

-If everything worked fine, you should be able to plug your Laptop and run `adb devices` and see the HU
+If everything worked fine, you should be able to plug your Laptop and run `adb devices` and see the HU.

+When you enable ADB your USB will get immediately disconnected, which means that this time `bash_log.txt` will be empty.

 ## ADB